 A couple of small visual and audio issues aside, Immortal Redneck is an absolute blast.
 By combining well-crafted room design with randomly generated maps and then giving the player the ability to smoothly run, leap and blast through them with all the grace of a shotgun-wielding swan while constantly upgrading their abilities, it offers a massively satisfying, foul-mouthed experience that’s likely to remain permanently installed on your Switch long after you’ve deleted other games to make space.

-Much like the port of the first game, DOOM II on Switch delivers a solid rendition of a classic FPS with only a handful of audio and visual issues preventing it from being perfect.
-It holds up just as well the original does, and its price is similarly reasonable: as a result, we naturally recommend this one just as much as we do its predecessor.
+Much like the port of the first game, DOOM II on Switch delivers a solid rendition of a classic FPS with the audio and visual issues present when the game launched eliminated in a patch and elevating this to the status of 'must-buy'.
+This sequel holds up just as well the original does, and its price is similarly reasonable: as a result, we naturally recommend this one just as much as its predecessor.
 This also includes the official user-created pack of Master Levels.

 Superhot offers a first-person shooter experience unlike any other.
 The campaign is a brief stint, but upon completion you open up a whole wealth of new content, including an endless mode and challenge mode.
 This is some serious meat right here, as you can replay the entire campaign again, but with arbitrary limitations, including only being able to use a katana which, as you might expect, makes those enemies toting pistols and shotguns a mite more complex to take out.
 Over time you’ll slowly realise you’re pausing to think less and less, and you find yourself slipping into a groove which is hugely satisfying.
 Overall, Superhot is the most innovative shooter we’ve played in years.